-* Please note: The misting towers in ARTivity Park are back in service as of 6-13-19.
-We thank you for your patience as we had the towers fixed and look forward to seeing you at the park enjoying the mist once again!
+* Please note: The misting towers in ARTivity Park are currently not working.
+We thank you for your patience as we try to fix them.

 “ARTivity On The Green” is an art-themed park located on Liberty Street, between 6th and 7th Streets, in downtown Winston-Salem.
 It was conceived as an Art For Art’s Sake (AFAS) project, designed by the STITCH Design Shop, built by the Frank L. Blum Construction Company, and funded by the Thomas J. Regan Jr. Foundation.
 Construction started in December of 2014, and the ribbon-cutting ceremony was on May 9, 2015.